-With his personal experience in battling an eating disorder in his younger years, Philippe Jacquet has made the treatment of these disorders a major part of his practice.
-Extensive clinic work, one-on-one psychotherapy and counselling as well as managing group sessions have equipped him to be one of the leading authorities in the UK on these disorders.
+With his personal experience in battling an eating disorder in his younger years, Philippe Jacquet has made the treatment of eating disorders a major part of his practice.
+Extensive clinic work, one-on-one psychotherapy and counselling as well as managing group sessions have equipped him to be one of the leading authorities on these disorders in the UK.

 The Different Eating Disorders

-There are several different types of eating disorders and then there are also subcategories to consider.
-However, having a general understanding will help the family, and the individual, to understand the symptoms and the treatment options that are available through our office.
+There are several different types of eating disorders and subcategories within them, but having a general understanding will help the family, and the individual, to understand the symptoms and the treatment options that are available through our office.

-It is important to understand that many people receive a diagnosis of an eating disorder by a medical doctor or a medical doctor recommends a psychiatry assessment.
-By this time the individual may already have significant health issues that will have to be treated concurrently with the mental health diagnosis.
+It is important to understand that many people receive a diagnosis of an eating disorder by a medical doctor who recommends a psychiatry assessment.
+By this time, the individual may already have significant health issues that will have to be treated concurrently with the mental health diagnosis.

-Anorexics tend to be female and tend to be in their teens or early adult years, but it is possible for younger children and boys and men to also develop this eating disorder.
-Both genders have a very distorted perception of their body and often when emaciated will still say that they are “fat”.
+Anorexics tend to be female and tend to be in their teens or early adult years, but it is possible for younger children and men to also develop this eating disorder.
+Both genders have a very distorted perception of their body and often, when emaciated, will still say that they are “fat”.

 Bulimics feel intense anger at themselves immediately after the binging cycle.
 This can include becoming anxious and distraught or showing signs of significant depression.
 Individuals with bulimia, unlike anorexics, tend to gain weight over time and as the cycle of binging and purging escalates in frequency.

 Individuals with binge-eating disorder, which may also be called a food addiction, eat high levels of calories, a binge, but do not follow this with the purging behaviour seen in bulimia.